Joseph Merklin

 Joseph Merklin (17 February 1819 – 10 July 1905) was a Baden-born organ builder who later became a French citizen.
 By the time of his retirement in 1898, he was a Chevalier of the Légion d'Honneur and had built, restored, or repaired over 400 organs, primarily in the churches of Belgium and France.

 Life and career

-Merklin was born in Oberhausen in Baden and was trained in his craft first by his father and then by Friedrich Hasse in Berne and Eberhard Friedrich Walcker in Ludwigsburg.
+Merklin was born in Oberhausen in Baden and was trained in his craft first by his father and then by Friedrich Hasse in Bern and Eberhard Friedrich Walcker in Ludwigsburg.
 He set up his own firm in Belgium in 1843 and later went into partnership with his brother-in-law, Friedrich Schütze, renaming the firm Merklin, Schütze & Cie.
 In 1855 he bought out the Ducroquet firm in Paris and began to work almost exclusively in France.
 Three years later, he reorganized the company as the Société Anonyme pour la Fabrication des Orgues, Établissement Merklin-Schütze.
 In 1867 the company's grand organ built for the Basilica of St. Epvre in Nancy received a Gold Medal at the Exposition Universelle in Paris and Merklin was made a Chevalier of the Légion d'Honneur.